Knoxville, Tennessee: Sports

-The University of Tennessee's athletics programs, nicknamed the "Volunteers", or "the Vols", are immensely popular in Knoxville and the surrounding region.
-Neyland Stadium, where the Vols' football team plays, is one of the largest stadiums in the world, and Thompson–Boling Arena, home of the men's and women's basketball teams, is one of the nation's largest indoor basketball arenas.
+The University of Tennessee's athletics programs, nicknamed the "Volunteers", or "the Vols", are immensely popular.
+Neyland Stadium, where the Vols' football team plays, is one of the largest stadiums in the world seating 101,915, and Thompson–Boling Arena, home of the men's and women's basketball teams, is one of the nation's largest indoor basketball arenas.
 The telephone area code for Knox County and eight adjacent counties is 865 (VOL).
 Knoxville is also the home of the Women's Basketball Hall of Fame, almost entirely thanks to the success of Pat Summitt and the University of Tennessee women's basketball team.